One of the keys to preventing an allergic reaction is knowing how to avoid the food that causes your symptoms. Follow these steps:

 Even if you think you know what's in a food, check the label.
 Ingredients may change.

 - Don't ignore a label that says a food was produced in a factory that processes peanuts.
 Most people with a peanut allergy need to avoid all products that could contain even trace amounts of peanuts.

-- When in doubt, say no thanks.
+- When in doubt, say "no thanks."
 At restaurants and social gatherings, you're always taking a risk that you might accidentally eat peanuts.
-Many people don't understand the seriousness of an allergic food reaction and may not realize that a tiny amount of a food can cause a severe reaction in some people.
-If you have any suspicion at all that a food may contain something you're allergic to, steer clear.
+Many people don't understand the seriousness of an allergic food reaction, and may not realize that a tiny amount of a food can cause a severe reaction.
+If you are at all worried that a food may contain something you're allergic to, don't try it.

 - Be prepared for a reaction.
 Talk with your doctor about carrying emergency medications in case of severe reaction.

 Avoiding foods that contain peanuts

 Peanuts are common, and avoiding foods that contain them can be a challenge.
 The following foods often contain peanuts:

 - Baked goods, such as cookies and pastries

 - Energy bars

 - Marzipan, a candy made of nuts, egg whites and sugar

 Less obvious foods may contain peanuts or peanut proteins, either because they were made with them or because they came in contact with them during the manufacturing process.
 Some examples include: